WitchesTown/InstanceInternals/ExtendedRules.md

 ---

+# The rules of Witches Town

+Please take note that if you don't like SJWs, feminazies, antifa or whatever, it might save you some time to go somewhere else.

+Some rules

+- Do not engage in harassment of any kind.
+- Racial, sexist and other oppressive slurs will get you suspended, even in non-public conversations.
+- You can post porn and nudity, but you must use the nsfw flag and do not post on the public timeline or you will be silenced (ask around how to make unlisted posts)
+- Be nice to each other

+# Additionnal informations

 You can find the list of the instances that we block here : https://github.com/WitchesTown/IntanceInternals/blob/master/Blocklist.md

 If you encounter a technical issue or if you have a suggestion to make regarding the customization of the instance's interface you can file a request there : https://github.com/WitchesTown/InstanceInternals